JFinnTeacher/Onshape-Boat-Tutorial/main.typ

 /**
 - 4 to 5 whole pages
 - 8 to 15 steps (should be linear and non-branching)
-- Techical procedure to someone with 0 background knowledge
+- Technical procedure to someone with 0 background knowledge
-- can be chatper of manual
+- can be chapter of manual
 **/

 = Introduction
 /*
 - hook: someone without background to do x (what this is about )
-  - make, model, version, procedure, context, no background, knowlege
+  - make, model, version, procedure, context, no background, knowledge
 - X should be particular
 - about 1.5 pages
 - context